1st Kings Chapter 1

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-your son shall reign after me, and he shall sit upon my throne in my stead; even so will I certainly do this day.
+will reign after me, and he will sit on my throne in my place; so will I do today.

 1:31 Then Bathshebaבַּת־שֶׁבַע